 We provide lightweight pyramid-shaped shelters called mega-mids that typically house 3-4 participants.
-Some trips, depending on group size and gender-splits, will bring lightweight open-air tarps to sleep under the stars.
-No matter the shelter used, each participant will use a ground tarp, sleeping pad, warm sleeping bag, and learn how to make a pillow out of clothes.
+Some trips, depending on group size and gender make-up, will bring lightweight open-air tarps to sleep under the stars.
+No matter the shelter used, and in accordance with our Child Safety Policies, each participant will use a ground tarp, sleeping pad, warm sleeping bag, and learn how to make a pillow out of clothes.
 Instructors will be sleeping in their shelters close by.

 Privacy takes on a new meaning when sharing a shelter with three other people.

-While in close quarters for most of the time, each participant has their own personal sleeping area and pack for their personal belongings, and efforts will be made to provide privacy for changing clothes, etc.
+While in close quarters for most of the time, each participant has their own personal sleeping area, no matter the style of shelter, and pack for their personal belongings, and efforts will be made to provide privacy for changing clothes, etc. If weather allows, trips may also utilize tarps or encourage sleeping under the stars.